SPS Racing: Car No. 24 history

 At the 2024 season opening race at Phoenix Raceway, Farré finished 35th in the No. 24 car due to electrical issues.
 He was originally scheduled to enter in the next race at Kevin Harvick's Kern Raceway, but had to withdraw due to his company overseeing the cleanup of the Francis Scott Key Bridge, which had collapsed weeks prior; he would be replaced by Sean Hingorani, who finished in fourth.

+In 2025, SPS fielded the No. 24 for Tyler Reif, Greg Biffle and Connor Hall.
+Reif drove the car at Sonoma, Biffle at Portland, and Hall at Las Vegas Bullring and Phoenix.